demisto/content/Packs/Armorblox/Integrations/Armorblox/README.md

 Armorblox is an API-based platform that stops targeted email attacks, protects sensitive data, and automates incident response.
-This integration was integrated and tested with version xx of Armorblox
+This integration was integrated and tested with version 6.1.0 of Armorblox

 ## Configure Armorblox on Cortex XSOAR